 Application in brief

-EXANTE is a next generation investment company that aims to give its clients access to a broad range of financial instruments and markets.
+EXANTE is an international brand name established in 2011 that aims to give its clients access to a broad range of financial instruments and markets.
 We designed and developed the EXANTE trading platform in-house to deliver the ultimate performance and user experience to traders worldwide.

 Here’s a taster of what you can do using the EXANTE desktop terminal:

-- Find investment opportunities in over 300,000 Instruments and group them under different Profiles in Quote Monitor
+- Find investment opportunities in over 600,000 Instruments and group them under different Profiles in Watchlists

 - Search for promising Bonds in the specialised Bond Screener module